Magdoll/cDNA_Cupcake/README.md

 ## Version Changes

+2018.10.29 updated to v6.1. changed confusing param name in `chain_samples.py` to `--dun-merge-5-shorter`

-2018.10.29 upated to v6.0. added `demux_by_barcode_group.txt` for creating demultiplexed GFF (and FASTX) from demux count files.
+2018.10.29 updated to v6.0. added `demux_by_barcode_group.txt` for creating demultiplexed GFF (and FASTX) from demux count files.

 2018.10.15 updated to v5.11. `sam_to_gff3.py` updated to allow `source` param.